-Summary of St Otteran, Monk, a descendant of Conall Gulban, is usually identified with Odhran who preceded Colum CiJle in Iona.
+Summary of St Otteran, monk, a descendant of Conall Gulban, is usually identified with Odhran who preceded Colum Cille in Iona.
 His death is recorded in 548 and his grave was greatly revered in Iona.
 He was chosen by the Vikings as patron of the city of Waterford in 1096 and later patron of the diocese

-St. Otteran is variously described as a son or a companion or a predecessor of St Columba on the island of Iona, where there is a graveyard in his honour, the “Reilg Odhráin”.
+St Otteran is variously described as a son or a companion or a predecessor of St Columba on the island of Iona, where there is a graveyard in his honour, the “Reilg Odhráin”.
 He is also the principal patron of the diocese of Waterford, having been chosen for that honour by the Vikings.
 They had buried some of their dead on Iona and were the first occupiers of Waterford city.
-Patrick Duffy tries to make sense of his story.

 An ugly tale of belief in foundation sacrifice involving St Odhran (pronounced Oran) and Colmcille is told in the Hebridean islands.
 Colmcille had a son whose name was Odhran from whom the chapel of St Odhran on Iona takes its name.